Japanese Pottery: Craft, Culture, and the Beauty of Everyday Life

 Historically significant for introducing glaze techniques to Japan, Seto ware spans traditional and modern designs and is widely used for everyday tableware.

-Celebrated for its red clay kyusu teapots, Tokoname ware is closely tied to Japanese tea culture, valued for both form and function.
+Celebrated for its red clay kyusu teapots, Tokoname ware is closely tied to Japanese tea culture and is valued for both form and function.

 Many of Japan’s most respected pottery traditions are rooted in specific kilns and regions.